-With such a vast array of Italian eateries across Singapore, it can be difficult to know exactly where to go for authentic and quality cuisine.
+With such a vast array of Italian eateries across the city, it can be difficult to know exactly where to go for authentic and quality cuisine.
 Luckily (for us and for you), we’ve tried and tested tons of dishes to bring you some of the best options on the island.
-So, read on for restaurant reviews, readers’ recs and Italian wine picks.
+So, read on for our verdict on these Italian restaurants in Singapore!

 Go for: Family-friendly Italian eats